 In this article, we discuss the concepts of semantic vs instance segmentation, offering an overview of these techniques in computer vision.
 Segmentation plays a crucial role in visual understanding, allowing machines to interpret complex visual data.
 Together, these techniques contribute to the advancement of artificial intelligence.
 Thus, enabling systems to comprehend and interpret visual information with increasing precision.

-About Us: Viso Suite is the no-code, end-to-end platform that enables businesses to use real-world computer vision.
+About Us: Viso Suite is the end-to-end platform that enables businesses to use real-world computer vision.
 The Viso Suite platform enables teams to harness the power of any computer vision task, including segmentation, to build and deliver AI solutions.
 Get a demo.

 What is Segmentation?